Watertown Speedway: Northern Stock Car Club

-Track Champions were George Mahaffey, Bob Zeigler (3), Dutt Yanni, Dell Crill, Dick May, Frank Andre (2), Neal Tooley, Fred Gibson, Tony Blake, Chubby LaRoux (2), Gary Reddick (2), Guy Robinson (2), and Bud Hinman.
-Zeigler, May, Andre, Reddick and Robinson along with ASCC champion Don June have all been inducted into the Northeast Dirt Modified Hall of Fame.
-Andre, Gibson and Blake were inducted into the Kingston-District Sports Hall of Fame.
+Track Champions were George Mahaffy, Bob Zeigler (3), Dutt Yanni, Dell Crill, Dick May, Frank André (2), Neal Tooley, Fred Gibson, Tony Blake, Chubby LeRoux (2), Gary Reddick (2), Guy Robinson (2), and Bud Hinman.
+Zeigler, May, André, Reddick and Robinson along with ASCC champion Don June have all been inducted into the Northeast Dirt Modified Hall of Fame.
+André, Gibson and Blake were inducted into the Kingston-District Sports Hall of Fame.
 Yanni was inducted into the Oswego Speedway Hall of Fame.

 May went on to compete in 185 races in the NASCAR Cup division between 1967 and 1985.
 May’s car owner and crew then began to mentor a new driver, Bob McCreadie, who went on to be inducted into the Lowe's Motor Speedway Walk of Fame, the Northeast Dirt Modified Hall of Fame, and the Eastern Motorsport Press Association Hall of Fame.
 McCreadie is the father of former NASCAR driver and current World of Outlaws and Lucas Oil Late model driver Tim McCreadie.

 A 6 cylinder Late Model Division was started in 1965.
 Division champions were Jim Armstrong, Charlie Baker, Dick Lappan, Dave Clark, Ally Amell, Gordon Dobbins (2), Jim Clark, Bill Eisele, and Jeff Walts.

 Through the 1960s, Rowe and Atkinson joined race director Ira Vail in promoting the New York State Fair Championship.

 By the spring of 1975, racing operations had moved to the Can-Am Speedway in La Fargeville.
 Rowe and Atkinson along with fellow area promoters Tom Coughlin, and Bob Thurston were honored in 1996 by the Northeast Dirt Modified Hall of Fame for their contributions.